s2t2/clubhouse-cookbook/ADMINISTRATION.md

 Navigate to the "OpsWorks" service.

-Create a new stack in the "N. Virginia" region using the "Amazon Linux" OS, and use the advanced options to "use custom chef cookbooks", and specify the cookbook url, "_____________".
+Create a new stack in the "N. Virginia" region using the "Amazon Linux" OS, and use the advanced options to "use custom chef cookbooks", and specify the cookbook url, "https://github.com/gwu-business/clubhouse".

-Add a new "Custom" layer.
+Add a new "Custom" layer and specify the recipe(s) to run during the "Deploy" lifecycle event: `clubhouse::build_it`.

 Add a new server instance to the stack.
-Choose t2.medium, 24/7, and select the previously-generated "gwu-business-1.pem" SSH key.
+Choose "m4.large" size, "24/7" scaling type, and select the previously-generated "gwu-business-1.pem" SSH key.

-Once the new instance has been created, click "start" and wait a few moments.
+Once the new instance has been created, click "start" and wait a few moments until the instance status changes from "booting" to "running".

+This will trigger a number of lifecycle events, including the "Deploy" event, which should in turn trigger execution of custom cookbook recipe(s).

 Note the server's Public IP address (e.g. 54.175.53.250).

 ## Configuration